ekumenlabs/training_notes_gazebo_ros_2019/lucas_scheinkerman/ROS_investigation.md

 ## Listening to a specific topic

-This assignment was completed by executing the command 'rostopic echo /create1/cmd_vel', which corresponds to the topic that has information about the angular and linear velocity of the simulated robot.
-Simultaneously with the printing made by this command, the robot was being moved with the 'keyboard_teleop' tool.
+This assignment was completed by executing the command `rostopic echo /create1/cmd_vel`, which corresponds to the topic that has information about the angular and linear velocity of the simulated robot.
+Simultaneously with the printing made by this command, the robot was being moved with the `keyboard_teleop` tool.
 The result was:

 ```console
 create@galatea:/create_ws$ rostopic echo /create1/cmd_vel